robolyst/osquant/content/papers/recursive-least-squares-linear-regression/index.md

 ---
 title: "Recursive least-squares linear regression"
 summary: "
-Rather than recalculating a least--squares model on each new data point, you can simply update the fitted weights.
-This saves you computational time and allows you to add a higher weight to recent data.
+Rather than recalculating a least--squares model on each new data point, you can simply update the fitted coefficients.
+This saves you computational time and allows you to place greater emphasis on recent data.
 "
 type: paper
 katex: true # Enable mathematics on the page
-date: "2023-07-17"
+date: "2023-07-22"
 authors:
     - Adrian Letchford
 categories:
     - mathematics
+feature: true
 ---

 *I first learned about this algorithm in the book Kernel Adaptive Filter: A Comprehensive Introduction[^Liu-2010] sometime in 2012 or 2013.
 This book goes in depth into how to build kernel filters and does a fantastic job of easing you into the mathematics.
 I highly recommend having a read if you can.*